isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Lipstick Plant.md

 <section>
 	<img title="Photo by Flora and Fauna Web." src="/images/Plants/lipstickplant_ffw.jfif">
-	<p>Lipstick plants are a hardy free-flowering epiphyte that is commonly seen growing on larger trees in rewilding areas, nature parks, in roadside gardens, and biodiversity-attracting gardens.
+	<p>Lipstick plants are a hardy <a href="/learn-more-about-gardening/glossary/#f">free-flowering</a> epiphyte that is commonly seen growing on larger trees in rewilding areas, nature parks, in roadside gardens, and biodiversity-attracting gardens.
 The flowers are highly attractive to butterflies and birds.
-This plant is also native to Singapore and is naturally found growing along lowland dipterocarp forests and peat swamp forests.</p>
+This plant is also <a href="/page-index/glossary/native-plants/">native</a> to Singapore and is naturally found growing along lowland dipterocarp forests and peat swamp forests.</p>
-	<p>This perennial plant is suitable for hanging baskets and can be grown as an indoor plant.</p>
+	<p>This <a href="/learn-more-about-gardening/glossary/#p">perennial</a> plant is suitable for hanging baskets and can be grown as an indoor plant.</p>
 	 <br>
 </section>

 <section>
   <h4>Environmental needs:</h4>
-  <p>This plant thrives in less than 4 hours of direct sunlight or 4-8 hours of indirect sunlight.
-Plants do best in loamy soil mixed with chunky organic soil amendments like cococoir.
-These plants are vulnerable to root rot, so ensure that your soil has plenty of organic matter and grit to let the roots breathe.</p>
+  <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">less than 4 hours of direct sunlight or 4-8 hours of indirect sunlight</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil mixed with chunky organic soil amendments like cococoir</a>.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> and grit to let the roots breathe.</p>
-	<p>This plant is highly drought tolerant but will not survive waterlogging.
+	<p>This plant is highly drought tolerant but will not survive <a href="/page-index/plant-problems/waterlogging/">waterlogging</a>.
 It is best to let the soil dry out before misting or watering.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
-	<p>Lipstick plants are steady growers and generally does not need fertilizing.
-Regular pruning will promote bushiness and flowering, and will keep the plant healthy and neat. </p>
+	<p>Lipstick plants are steady growers and generally does not need fertilizing. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> will promote bushiness and flowering, and will keep the plant healthy and neat. </p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Lipstick plants can be grown from woody cuttings with rooting hormone.</p>
+	<p>Lipstick plants can be grown from <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">woody cuttings</a> with rooting hormone.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-	<p>This plant is prone to burning if exposed to too much sunlight.
+	<p>This plant is prone to <a href="/page-index/plant-problems/sunburn/">burning</a> if exposed to too much sunlight.
 Grow it in a shadier spot with indirect sunlight to prevent this.</p>
 	<br>
 </section>